|

 - Keep a supply of syrup on hand for emergencies, stashed in an easily

 accessible location.
-You can fill syringes (without needles) with the syrup
+You can fill syringes (without needles)

-emergency supply is kept.
+everyone know where this emergency supply is kept.

 - If you board your cat or leave it with a pet-sitter, give them a supply